UNICEF-Photo of the Year

 The team consists of renowned photo experts with international expertise in the fields of photojournalism and art history.
 The jury is independent.
 Neither UNICEF nor the nominating experts influence it in any way.
 It selects photos and photo series that stand out for their aesthetic and journalistic quality, as well as for their care, empathy and respect for children and the conditions they have to live in.

-The nominating photography experts include representatives of news agencies such as epa (European Pressphoto Agency), dpa (German Press Agency) as well as outstanding photo agencies such as VII Photo Agency, laif, Agence VU, Drik and others.
-They also include experts from renowned universities for photography such as the Hanover University of Applied Sciences and Arts or the Danish School of Photojournalism, as well as internationally renowned photographers, such as the photographer and winner of an Emmy Award this year, Patrick Brown.
-Among the nominating experts are also Photo Editors Sherri Dougherty, Mojtaba Abdoulrahimkhan and Svetlana Bachenova.
+The nominating photography experts include representatives of news agencies such as epa (European Pressphoto Agency), dpa (German Press Agency) as well as outstanding photo agencies such as VII Photo Agency, laif, Agence VU, Drik and others like Middle East Images.
+They also include experts from renowned universities for photography such as the Hanover University of Applied Sciences and Arts or the Danish School of Photojournalism, as well as internationally renowned photographers, such as the photographer and winner of an Emmy Award, Patrick Brown.
+Among the nominating experts are also Photo Editors Sherri Dougherty, Mojtaba Abdoulrahimkhan and Maria Mann as well as Adam Dean, NY Times.
 All of them have international expertise and a high awareness of ethical standards in photojournalism and documentary photography.
 With their contacts to globally active photographers, they also stand for the promotion and development of the highest quality in international photojournalism.
 We would like to thank all of them for their commitment.

 InfoInformation on copyrights